-[Singapore] Hawker food options from Casper and Kovan Chwee Kueh, Bendemeer Food Centre
+[Singapore] Breakfast hawker food options at Bendemeer Food Centre

-Singaporeans would be familiar with the name Casper - not the little ghost in the cartoons, but the tze char hawker stall that started off in 1985 at the Golden Mile Tower, and which later moved to Whampoa.
+Most Singaporeans would be familiar with the name Casper - not that cartoon ghost character, but the tze char hawker stall that started off in 1985 at the Golden Mile Tower, and which later moved to Whampoa.
 The old couple is still actively running their stall at Whampoa, but one of their sons is building up quite a reputation for himself at his own stall, Casper at Bendemeer Food Centre, specializing in a small selection of noodle dishes.

 We tried a couple of hor fun (flat, wide rice noodle) options: